Stuart Perlman Ph.D. Faces of Homelessness Project Collection

 Content Description

-The collection documents the lives of individuals experiencing homelessness and the surrounding environments in Santa Monica, Venice Beach, and West Los Angeles and Skid Row areas, California, between 2010 and 2023.
-Materials include biographical files, photographs of oil-on-canvas portrait paintings of the narrators, photographs and video clips documenting the narrators and their environments, and fieldnotes created and compiled by the donor.
-These materials capture personal narratives, lived experiences, and artistic interpretations of homelessness, along with perspectives from local community members such as a business owner and police officers, and documentation of the surrounding environment.
+Additional materials include biographical text files, digital images and video clips that provide further context about the narrators and their environments, and fieldnotes compiled by the donor.
+These materials present personal narratives, lived experiences, and artistic interpretations of homelessness, supplemented by perspectives from local community members such as a business owner and police officers, as well as documentation of the surrounding environment.

-Also included are the donor’s professional publications as a psychologist and psychoanalyst, as well as materials related to his artistic work, including books authored by him, magazines and newspapers featuring his projects and activities, film screening flyers, and exhibition materials.
+The collection also contains the donor’s professional publications in psychology and psychoanalysis, along with materials related to his artistic work, including books authored by him, press coverage featuring his project and activities, film screening flyers, and exhibition materials.
 The materials are primarily born-digital.

 Dates